gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 ## Step-4 Joining training data with segements

-In the search field of the `Processing Toolbox`, type *join* and double click `Join Attributes by Location`.
+Type in the search field of the `Processing Toolbox`  *join* and double click `Join Attributes by Location`.

 * select the `Base Layer`: **segments-meanshift-zonal.shp**
 * select the `Join Layer`: **sample.shp**